 Limited Partnerships

-Most limited partnerships are formed for a specific business venture for a predetermined length of time.
+Most limited partnerships, also known as direct participation programs (DPPs), are formed for a specific business venture for a predetermined length of time.
 Their limited lifetime is the distinguishing feature of limited partnerships, since otherwise, other continuous business entities would be more suitable, such as general partnerships, limited liability companies, and corporations.
-They are long-term, illiquid investments, but have significant tax advantages.
-There are many different businesses that are suitable as limited partnerships, and return does does not correlate with stocks and bonds; thus, they are a good way to diversify a portfolio.
-Most limited partnerships have terms of 5 years or longer.
+However, some common LPs, such as hedge funds and private equity funds, do have an indefinite lifespan.
+LPs are long-term, illiquid investments, but have significant tax advantages.
+There are many different businesses that are suitable as limited partnerships, and their return does not correlate with stocks and bonds, offering an effective way to diversify a portfolio.
+Most limited partnerships have terms of 5 to 15 years.
 In the earlier years, most limited partnerships generate tax losses which the limited partners can use to offset other income, with most of the profits coming in later years, until the final termination of the partnership, which, if successful, will generate long-term capital gains that are taxed at a lower rate than ordinary income.
+When a limited partnership begins, the allocation of income and losses between the general partners and the limited partners is typically 90%/10% in favor of the limited partners.
+Once their capital contribution is recovered, then most partnership agreements set the allocation at 50/50 thereafter.

-The limited partners invest only their money by buying limited partnership units, and their liability, unlike that of the general partner, is limited to what they invest.
+The limited partners invest only their money by buying limited partnership units (LP units), and their liability, unlike that of the general partner, is limited to their investment and a proportionate share of any recourse loans taken by the partnership.
 Limited partners receive income, tax deductions, and capital gains directly from the business.
 Although the limited partners are not involved in running the business, they do have the right to vote on important issues.

 To operate, states require that the limited partnership file a Certificate of Limited Partnership that includes the name of the business, business purpose, its proposed lifespan, the name of the general partner, the names and capital contributions from the limited partners, and how the partnership will be terminated.